Logo

 Weaknesses

 Carapace, Carapace, Carapace.
 Between our Deimos Mk IV Blaze Force Sword and Brain Rupture we have means of dealing with these threats, but they require us to change up our playstyle to deal with them effectively.
-Also ranged combat can be an issue, forcing you to take out individual gunners one by one with our Brain Rupture to participate in long-range combat.
+The biggest issue is when you have a group in your face, as Crushers are not staggered by spurting flames at them, making them a major threat to you if they can close the distance.
+Also whilst we can protect ourselves from ranged engagements, without Telekine Shield, we cannot protect our allies.

 Video